 24 FEB – NAPIER

-This fire started on the Bloublokkies farm just outside Napier, and following several flare-ups, headed towards the Sandy’s Glen area.
+This fire started near the Bloublokkies farm just outside Napier, and following several flare-ups, headed towards the Sandy’s Glen area.
 With extreme effort and several “nearly contained moments”, the fire was prevented from reaching the Napier Mountain, but did jump the Elim road.
 The head was stopped before reaching Fairfield farm with the support of professional ground crews – Enviro Wildfire Services and NCC Wildfires.
 The right flank had to be stopped on the R316, just outside Napier, with a burnout.
 The fire below the mountain (ignition point) was contained by doing two burnouts.
 The dense alien vegetation, hot weather conditions and very dry veld made for a very challenging fire.
 The wind was in our favour and allowed the strategy to work.

 18 FEB – NUWEDAM